palantirnet/federated-search-demo/README.md

 `/web/d8/docroot/modules/custom/federated_styles`

+## Testing without using Drupal

+If you prefer, you can see the app running as pure HTML in the browser.
+The URL http://react.fs-demo.local will load the Federated Search application, showing how cross-site search can be run as a standalone service.

+To run this app, configure it with `phing react`.
+This command will copy two files that you may edit.

+Change the configuration of the application by editing the file:

+`/web/react/app/settings.js`

+Edit the CSS of the application:

+`web/react/app/custom.css`

+You will still need to build and index content using Drupal to populate the search index.

 ## Directory structure

 This repo is structured a little differently than usual, since it contains 4 independent Drupal docroots.
 Here're some important pieces: